Second World War Victoria Cross Recipients

 - During the Battle of Hong Kong, the unit that Company Sergeant Major John Osborn was leading became surrounded by the enemy.
 The Japanese began to throw grenades into the Canadians' defensive positions but Osborn caught several of them and threw them back.
 Finally one fell where he could not retrieve it in time.
 Shouting a warning, he threw himself upon the grenade as it exploded, giving his life for his comrades.

-- Sergeant Aubrey Cosens won the Victoria Cross for his actions in a battle to push the enemy from a small village in the Hochwald forest of western Germany.
+- Sergeant Aubrey Cosens earned the Victoria Cross for his actions in a battle to push the enemy from a small village in the Hochwald forest of western Germany.
 Cosens assumed command of his battered platoon and personally cleared the German defenders from three buildings in the midst of intense enemy fire, killing or taking prisoner at least 40 Germans before he himself was killed by a sniper.

 - Major David Currie was leading a force that was tasked with cutting off the retreating Germans in the Falaise pocket of France during the Battle of Normandy.
 At an enemy-held village, he personally led an attack that allowed the Canadians to gain a position there and then.
 With much personal heroism, he helped the unit hold on against fierce German counter-attacks for three days (combat that saw 800 Germans killed or wounded and 2,100 captured).
 He then led his men in securing the rest of the village and helped seal off the Falaise pocket.

 There are many acts of heroism in times of war but the reality is that only a fraction of these ever result in medals for bravery.
 Heroes are everyday Canadians who do extraordinary things.
-The 16 Canadians who won the Victoria Cross during the Second World War set a sterling example of the kind of effort put forth by the more than one million Canadians who served their country and the world during the struggles of the Second World War.
+The 16 Canadians who earned the Victoria Cross during the Second World War set a sterling example of the kind of effort put forth by the more than one million Canadians who served their country and the world during the struggles of the Second World War.

 Canada Remembers Program